joyfullyx/code-refactor/README.md

 ## Completed Tasks

-For this assignment, I refactored the exsisting code from [code-refactor] (.Code/homework/code-refactor/index.html) to make it cleaner and easier to read for the viewer.
+For this assignment, I refactored the exsisting code to make it cleaner and easier to read for the viewer.

 The first steps were to improve and update the semantics of the existing code, making it easier to read and to find and reference the different sections of the code.